tecladocode/web-dev-bootcamp/curriculum/section04/lectures/05_nesting_elements/README.md

+---
+title: Nesting HTML elements
+slug: nesting-html-elements
+tags:
+  - How to
+  - Written
+categories:
+  - Video
+section_number: 3
+excerpt: An excerpt of the lecture's content goes here.
+---

 # Nesting HTML elements

 As we discussed earlier in this section, we can place more than just text between the opening and closing tags of a given element.
 We can place elements inside one another to create a hierarchy within our document.